Visiting Muir Woods? Here’s everything you need to know about the Muir Woods Shuttle – from when it runs, to cost and schedules.

 So, how do you buy tickets for the Muir Woods Shuttle?
 Where do you meet the shuttle?
 How do you get to Muir Woods without a car?

 If you’ve decided to take a shuttle to Muir Woods, here’s what you need to know for your Muir Woods day trip!

 How far is Muir Woods from San Francisco?

 The distance from San Francisco to Muir Woods is only about 16 miles, but it can take up to an hour or more on local transit.

-The local bus to Muir Woods from San Francisco is definitely not the most efficient option, which is why taking one of the Muir Woods Shuttles from Marin/Sausalito or going on a Muir woods tour bus can be a huge time saver.
+The local bus to Muir Woods from San Francisco is definitely not the most efficient option, which is why taking one of the shuttles from Marin/Sausalito or going on a Muir woods tour bus can be a huge time saver.

-Tickets for the Muir Woods Shuttle need to be purchased directly through gomuirwoods.com, where you can also look at the Muir Woods shuttle schedule.
+Shuttle tickets need to be purchased directly through the gomuirwoods website, where you can also look at the Muir Woods shuttle schedule.

 A round trip shuttle to Muir Woods will be $3 for anyone 16 and older.
 Younger than that is free — but still require a reservation for seating.